“Negative publicity is better than no publicity at all” has often been said in multiple ways.

 In the age of social media, more and more people will fall into the abyss of unrealized expectations.

-Creative introverts address serious issues and tackle compelling problems that make the world better.
+Creative introverts address serious issues and tackle compelling problems that improve the world.

 If unenlightened extroverts stopped talking and started producing, they would discover a more fulfilling life devoid of pretense and failed dreams.